Deckloins/asm/content/asm_1.md

-# Introduction
+# Introduction to assembly

 Hello!
 We are welcome you in our short series of posts about [assembly](https://en.wikipedia.org/wiki/Assembly_language) programming language.
 Most probably you are a software developer as me, who is interested in low-level programming.
+If you are just a beginnier and only start to learn programming, the assembly might be not the best place to start.
+I assume that you're familar with basic concepts like hexadecimal numbers, a pointer, boolean logic, basic knowledge about command line and experience at least with one high-level programming language.
 Despite the fact that neither I, nor most likely you using this programming language on our daily basis - the information that is presented in this set of posts still could be highly useful.
 Yes, we are using high-level programming languages, libraries and frameworks.
 In most cases we do not write sorting algorithms or a string reverse functions manually.
 Each of us can easily write the simplest code like this:

 ```C
 #include <stdio.h>